 In 1770, approximately 100,000 enslaved people were shipped from Africa to the Americas.
 British ships carried about 50,000 of these people.

-In 1790 the figure for slaves carried to the New World was 74,000.
+In 1790, the figure for enslaved people carried to the New World was 74,000.
 British ships carried about 38,000 of these people, French 20,000, Portuguese 10,000, Dutch 4,000 and Danish 2,000.